 The State faces an overall shortage of quality, affordable, safe and healthy rental homes.
-Forty-four percent (44%) of the State's renter population is housing cost burdened.
-Twenty-two percent (22%) of renters are severely cost burdened and pay more than 50% of their income towards rent (2013-2017 CHAS).
-In 2018, Rhode Island ranked 12th highest nationally for homeowners that were housing cost burdened at 23.5% (Harvard JCHS State of the Nation's Housing, CHAS).
 According to the National Low-Income Housing Coalition's 2020 Out of Reach Report, based on the most recent census data, Rhode Island has the 19th highest gap between what renters earn and what it costs to rent a two-bedroom apartment.